 To set it permanently, add this to your config file:

-Starting with KeyDB 2.8, it is possible to configure a KeyDB master to accept write queries only if at least N slaves are currently connected to the master.
+It is possible to configure a KeyDB master to accept write queries only if at least N replicas are currently connected to the master.

-However, because KeyDB uses asynchronous replication it is not possible to ensure the slave actually received a given write, so there is always a window for data loss.
+However, because KeyDB uses asynchronous replication it is not possible to ensure the replica actually received a given write, so there is always a window for data loss.

 This is how the feature works:

-- KeyDB slaves ping the master every second, acknowledging the amount of replication stream processed.
+- KeyDB replicas ping the master every second, acknowledging the amount of replication stream processed.

-- KeyDB masters will remember the last time it received a ping from every slave.
+- KeyDB masters will remember the last time it received a ping from every replica.

-- The user can configure a minimum number of slaves that have a lag not greater than a maximum number of seconds.
+- The user can configure a minimum number of replicas that have a lag not greater than a maximum number of seconds.

-If there are at least N slaves, with a lag less than M seconds, then the write will be accepted.
+If there are at least N replicas, with a lag less than M seconds, then the write will be accepted.